-Based upon the underlying terms of the Credit Agreement, approximately \$6.25 million in current debt, which is included in current liabilities on the Company's balance sheet at December 29, 2007, will be due during the next twelve months, which includes a scheduled payment of \$1.25 million due December 31, 2007, and scheduled quarterly installment payments of \$1.25 million.
+Based upon the underlying terms of the Credit Agreement, approximately \$5.0 million in current debt, which is included in current liabilities on the Company's balance sheet at January 3, 2009, will be due during the next twelve months, which includes scheduled quarterly installment payments of \$1.25 million.

-Based upon the annual actuarial estimate, current accruals, and claims paid during Fiscal 2007, the Company has accrued approximately \$5.2 million it expects will become due during the next twelve months in order to meet obligations related to the Company's self insurance reserves and accrued insurance obligations, which are included in current accrued expenses at December 29, 2007.
+Based upon the annual actuarial estimate, current accruals, and claims paid during Fiscal 2008, the Company has accrued approximately \$5.1 million it expects will become due during the next twelve months in order to meet obligations related to the Company's self insurance reserves and accrued insurance obligations, which are included in current accrued expenses at January 3, 2009.
 The self insurance reserve is composed of estimated liability for claims arising for workers' compensation and for auto liability and general liability claims.
 The self insurance reserve liability is determined annually, based upon a third party actuarial estimate.
 The actuarial estimate may vary from year to year, due to changes in costs of health care, the pending number of claims and other factors beyond the control of management of the Company.
 No assurance can be given that the Company's funding obligations under its self insurance reserve will not increase in the future.

-Based upon current actuarial estimates, the Company does not expect to make any payments in order to meet minimum pension funding requirements during fiscal 2008.
+Based upon current actuarial estimates, the Company expects to make payments of less than approximately \$0.1 million in order to meet minimum pension funding requirements during fiscal 2009.
 The minimum pension funding requirements are determined annually, based upon a third party actuarial estimate.
 The actuarial estimate may vary from year to year, due to fluctuations in return on investments or other factors beyond the control of management of the Company or the administrator of the Company's pension funds.
 No assurance can be given that the minimum pension funding requirements will not increase in the future.
-Additionally, the Company has made required and tax deductible discretionary contributions to its pension plans in fiscal 2007 of approximately \$6.2 million.
+Additionally, the Company has made required and tax deductible discretionary contributions to its pension plans in Fiscal 2008 and Fiscal 2007 of approximately \$6.5 million and \$6.2 million, respectively.